Vancouver Canucks

 The Vancouver Canucks are a professional ice hockey team based in Vancouver.
 The Canucks compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
 The team plays its home games at Rogers Arena.
-Adam Foote is the head coach, Jim Rutherford serves as the president of hockey operations and Patrik Allvin serves as the general manager.
+Manny Malhotra is the head coach, Ryan Johnson is the general manager, and Daniel and Henrik Sedin serve as the co-presidents of hockey operations.

 The Canucks joined the league in 1970 as an expansion team along with the Buffalo Sabres.
 The team has advanced to the Stanley Cup Final three times, losing to the New York Islanders in 1982, the New York Rangers in 1994 and the Boston Bruins in 2011.
 They have won the Presidents' Trophy in back-to-back seasons as the team with the league's best regular season record in both the 2010–11 and 2011–12 seasons.
 The Canucks have won three division titles as a member of the Smythe Division from 1974 to 1993, seven titles as a member of the Northwest Division from 1998 to 2013, and one title as a member of the Pacific Division in 2024.
 The Canucks, along with the Sabres, are the two oldest teams in the NHL to have never won the Stanley Cup.

-The Canucks have retired six players' jerseys in their history—Pavel Bure (10), Stan Smyl (12), Trevor Linden (16), Markus Naslund (19), Daniel Sedin (22) and Henrik Sedin (33); all but Bure and Daniel Sedin have served as team captain, and all but Naslund were on one of the three Stanley Cup Final rosters.
-Smyl has the distinction of being the only Canuck to have his jersey number retired at their former arena, Pacific Coliseum.
+The Canucks have retired six players' jerseys in their history—Pavel Bure (10), Stan Smyl (12), Trevor Linden (16), Markus Näslund (19), Daniel Sedin (22) and Henrik Sedin (33); all but Bure and Daniel Sedin have served as team captain, and all but Näslund were on one of the three Stanley Cup Final rosters.
+Smyl has the distinction of being the only Canuck to have his jersey number retired at their original arena, the Pacific Coliseum.